 We have never declared or paid any cash dividends on our capital stock.
 We currently expect to retain future earnings, if any, to finance the growth and development of our business and we do not anticipate paying any cash dividends in the foreseeable future.
 We intend to permanently reinvest our foreign earnings.
-Our line of credit with a bank could restrict our ability to declare or make any dividends or similar distributions.
+Our line of credit with a bank could restrict, or our terms of convertible preferred stock could impair, our ability to declare or make any dividends or similar distributions.